mitcho/turktools/README.md

 ## The MIT License (MIT)

-Copyright (c) 2013 Michael Yoshitaka Erlewine
+Copyright (c) 2013 Michael Yoshitaka Erlewine and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal